hazelcast/fraud-detection-python/fraud-dashboard/README.md

 Finally, You will need to update the data-loader deployment manifest file [hz-pod deployment file](../hz-pods.yaml)

-Replace `image: docker.io/edsandovalhz/python-sql-fraud-dashboard` with your newly built image
+**Replace** `image: docker.io/edsandovalhz/python-sql-fraud-dashboard` with your newly built image

-Redeploy/Update the Fraud Dashboard image by applying its Kubernetes deployment manifest with
+**Redeploy** the Fraud Dashboard pod by applying its Kubernetes deployment manifest with
 ```
 cd ..
 kubectl apply -f hz-pods.yaml